 I wondered what should be my first post on my food blog.
 Then one night, while leafing through my recipe book, I found it.
 Through the years, like most people who like to cook and eat, I have collected recipes snipped from newspapers and magazines or printed from Web sites.
 This clipping I’m writing about was not so much a recipe but an experience which launched my interest in finding the best of everything.

-I moved to New York City in 1997 with a suitcase and a dream.
+I moved to New York City with a suitcase and a dream.
 I wanted to be a writer.
 A friend’s mother had given me a New York guide book before I left, and after I moved there, I used the guide book to find cool places to eat, shop, drink, dance and experience what the city had to offer.
 I would also read food magazines, as food had been a huge part of my life growing up and I aspired to be a food writer.
 I don’t remember if it was Gourmet or Saveur or Food and Wine because the clipping doesn’t say, but it was from one of the major food magazines.
 It was a recipe submitted by Eric and Bruce Bromberg from the Blue Ribbon Cafe and Bakery: the Chocolate Bruno.